 Director of Operations Bob Orabona, who started as a volunteer, oversees day-to-day operations and the creation of strategies and policies for Friends of Animals.
 He became a vegan in 1980 and says his work here is the job of his dreams.
 With him every day at work are his rescue dogs, Papa, a bulldog and Harry, a black lab.
 Bob can be reached at admin(at)friendsofanimals.org.

 Communications Director Fran Silverman joined Friends of Animals in October 2017.
 Fran oversees FoA’s public affairs outreach and publications.
 Her previous experience includes editor of a national nonprofit consumer advocacy site, as well as editing and writing for major digital and print media including The New York Times.
 Whether it’s human or non- human animals, she believes in being a voice for the voiceless and respectfully observing and sharing the world with all its species.
-Fran lives in CT with her three children, husband, and Scout, a rescued Old English Sheep Dog.
-Fran can be reached at fsilverman(at)friendsofanimals.org.
+Fran lives in CT with her family, and Scout, a rescued Old English Sheep Dog.
+She can be reached at fsilverman(at)friendsofanimals.org.

 Creative Director Jane Seymour has been an animal rights activist for her entire life.
 After receiving her BFA in photography from Parsons School of Design, Jane went on to work in the publishing industry as a photography editor and director for 10 years.
 She oversees the design of Action Line, and all visual campaigns.
-She lives in Brooklyn, New York with her husband and their rescue dog Bullet.
+Jane she resides in CT with her husband and their rescue dog Bullet.
 She can be reached at jane(at)friendsofanimals.org.

-Social Media Editor Meg McIntire joined Friends of Animals in 2013.
+Digital Content Director Meg McIntire joined Friends of Animals in 2013.
 Meg is the creative force behind FoA’s and Primarily Primates’ social media and websites.
 She is also a contributing writer for Action Line.
 Meg is a news junkie and loves writing about politics, tech trends, rescue stories and pet parenthood.
-She lives with her rescued cat, Bruce, and three goldfish.
+She lives with her rescued cats, Cecilia and Stevie, and rescue dog Harvey.
 Meg can be reached at mmcintire(at)friendsofanimals.org.

 Accountant Bob Bock joined FoA in 2016 bringing with him 40 years of experience ranging from Fortune 500 companies to startups.
 He lives in Hamden, CT with two adopted dogs, Blue and Bear, who are his closest companions.